apollographql/apollo-client-devtools/README.md

 Apollo Client Devtools
 ===

-This repository contains the [Apollo Client Devtools](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm) Chrome extension and React component.
+This repository contains the [Apollo Client Devtools Chrome extension](https://chrome.google.com/webstore/detail/apollo-client-developer-t/jdkknkkbebbapilgoeccciglkfbmbnfm).

 The dev tools require at least `apollo-client@0.5.18`.
 To see component names in the query inspector, you need at least `react-apollo@0.7.1`.